 In an article published in 2013 by Dana Tamir on the IBM-sponsored website, securityintelligence.com, she reported one of the biggest credentials breaches in which keystroke-logging malware was used to steal the credentials of users logging into 93,000 websites.
 The stolen credentials allowed the hackers to access sensitive applications including payroll systems.
 That’s only the initial breach.

-Not only does a threat actor access the company’s data, they also add the compromised credentials to ‘combo lists’ that they circulate on the public internet and the Dark Web.
+Not only does a threat actor access the company’s data, but they also add the compromised credentials to ‘combo lists’ that they circulate on the public internet and the Dark Web.
 This is where compromised credential APIs earn their keep.
 End users of these combo lists know that lazy and forgetful online consumers often recycle their passwords on multiple sites.

-Using a credential stuffing tool like SNIPR, cyber villains exploit that fact to use stolen credentials to upload the config files and credential stuff popular sites like Instagram, Yahoo, Macy’s, and LOUIS VUITTON.
+Using a credential stuffing tool like SNIPR, cyber villains exploit that fact to use stolen credentials to upload the config files and credential stuff on popular sites like Instagram, Yahoo, Macy’s, and LOUIS VUITTON.
 If the hacker uses compromised credentials to access those sites where the owner of the credentials has an account, they have the potential to steal account balances, loyalty points, or virtual currency.
 This is called an account takeover, or ‘ATO’.

 It’s easy to carry out an ATO using compromised credentials